svetoslavr/Homework/README.md

 # This a repository made for exercises.
-My dog ate my homework
+My dog ate my homework.